 How to Break Down Silos Between Sales and Marketing

 Traditionally, sales and marketing departments have lived in separate worlds.
-At this point, we believe that some things — including this siloed setup — belong in the past.
+At this point, silos simply belong in the past.
 Not only does it lead to a waste of time and energy, but it wastes financial potential for the business and bottom line.
-Here are some ways you can break down these silos, and they can all be set into motion by account-based marketing (ABM).
+Here are some ways you can break down stubborn silos.

 ABM Brings Departments Together

-At its core, account-based marketing brings teams together to do their part in order to target the right accounts at the right times.
-It’s a series of data-driven actions on behalf of sales and marketing, making closing deals much more likely.
+At its core, account-based marketing brings teams together to do their part to target the right accounts at the right times.
+It’s a series of data-driven actions on sales and marketing, making closing deals much more likely.